-The key to how to start a conversation with a woman is asking a question that will open up the dialogue.
+The key to how to start a conversation with an older woman and keep her interested is asking a question that will open up the dialogue.
 That means questions that elicit yes/no, good/bad answers are out.
 We call these “close-ended” questions because they pretty much close the door to further discussion.

 Having a bit of confidence going in will definitely help and improve your chances.
 There are a few great books worth checking out that have really helped us out in that area.

 Possible answers: Good, bad, fine, great, I’ve had better.